mutawazin/mutawazin/content/articles/credit-card-types/index.en.md

 - Credit limit is up to three times the income.
 - High debit interest rate.

-## Shared Characteristics between Secured Credit Cards and Unsecured Credit Cards
+## Common Characteristics Shared between Secured Credit Cards and Unsecured Credit Cards

 - Credit limit can be used for purchases, cash withdrawals, or balance transfers to other accounts.
 - Interest-free period of up to 55-57 days (comprising a standard 30-day billing cycle and a 25-to-27-day grace period).